 C&IT will abide by its existing change management process for the Virtual Server environment, network, computing and utility infrastructure at the computing center.

-In general, infrastructure changes will be restricted to C&IT’s scheduled system maintenance periods (i.e. Sunday mornings between 2 a.m. and 8 a.m.), as posted on the computing.wayne.edu website.
+In general, infrastructure changes will be restricted to C&IT’s scheduled system maintenance periods (i.e. Sunday mornings between 2 a.m. and 8 a.m.), as posted on the tech.wayne.edu website.

 C&IT will inform S/C/D personnel via email about maintenance services that could have an impact on S/C/D’s services and when they are scheduled.